 In 1958 Ewart Mayes bought a small White Rose fuel location.
-It was a 3-person operation at the time, with 1 delivery truck, 1 pickup truck and a small fuel loading rack in the yard.
-Mervin Martin, a farmer in Ivey and a bookkeeper at the location came with the sale of the company.
-The two partnered in 1961 and together they would work tirelessly to grow and improve their new formed Mayes-Martin Limited.
+It was a 3-person operation at the time, with 1 delivery truck, 1 pickup truck, and a small fuel loading rack in the yard.
+Mervin Martin, a farmer in Ivy and a bookkeeper at the location came with the sale of the company.
+The two partnered in 1961 and together they would work tirelessly to grow and improve their newly formed Mayes-Martin Limited.

 For the first four years, Mayes-Martin Ltd. (formerly White Rose) was a subset of Canadian Oil Co.
 In 1962 Shell Canada purchased Canadian Oil, marking the beginning of a longstanding partnership that lasted over 40 years.

 Don Martin, the son of Mervin Martin, began working with the company straight out of high school in 1963.
 He started as a driver, then worked his way up into dispatch allowing him to fully understand how Mayes-Martin operated.
 10 years later Mervin retired, giving Don the opportunity to follow in his father’s footsteps and manage the company.

 Shane Mayes, the son of Ewart Mayes, began work at the company in 1985.
 Shane had graduated from Business Administration at Georgian College 5 years prior.
 He gained work experience elsewhere before starting at Mayes-Martin.
 Upon joining the company Shane worked alongside the administrative staff to learn the inner workings of the company before moving into a management role.
 He bought out his father in 1988.